Premarital & Reconciliation Agreements in Hackensack

 Courts will enforce these agreements, but they will also scrutinize them more carefully than premarital agreements.
 The reason for this is that there is an inherently higher potential for coercion in reconciliation agreements, given the dynamics of the parties, as husband and wife, entering into it.

-At Laterra & Hodge, LLC, our Hackensack family law attorneys have drafted many premarital and reconciliation agreements.
+At Laterra & Hodge, LLC, our Hackensack attorneys have drafted many premarital and reconciliation agreements.
 Allow us to assist you in the negotiation, drafting, enforcement and opposition of your agreements.

 Call (201) 580-2240 to schedule your free initial consultation.